patternhelloworld/docker-blue-green-runner/README.md

 ## Introduction

-With your project and its only Dockerfile (docker-compose.yml in the 'samples' folder is ignored), Docker-Blue-Green-Runner handles the rest of the Continuous Deployment (CD) process with Consul.
+With your project and its only Dockerfile, Docker-Blue-Green-Runner handles the rest of the Continuous Deployment (CD) process with Consul.
 Nginx allows your project to be deployed without experiencing any downtime.

 ![img.png](/documents/images/img.png )